And he saw corruption everywhere — except within."

 5 Which say, Stand by thyself, come not near to me; for I am holier than thou.
 These are a smoke in my nose, a fire that burneth all the day.

-- The Roman Catholics, the Saints and God's Right Seat from the magic side of A Certain Magical Index are filled with this.
-To go into what they'd do would be spoilers.
+- The majority of the Roman Catholic leadership and God's Right Seat from the magic side of A Certain Magical Index are filled with this.
+To the point they don't see any issues with killing off the "unbelievers" and making "necessary sacrifices" out of the truly faithful.
+Ironically though, the head-honcho, the Pope, is actually a pretty swell guy and really sick of this attitude, noting the irony on how the common people put him on a pedestal compared to say, Archbishop Laura Stuart.
 Really, at least the Anglicans and the Japanese Catholics were pretty honest when they talk to Touma.

-- Blue Exorcist - Arthur Auguste Angel makes sure that everyone knows how great he is.
+- Blue Exorcist: Paladin Arthur Auguste Angel makes sure that everyone knows how great he is.

 - The con artist Father Cornello from Fullmetal Alchemist puts on a Good Shepherd front but he shows himself a self-righteous prick to Edward.